Hyperion Bristol is a specialist security firm offering consultancy to all levels of public and private enterprise.

 Helping you achieve your desired effect.

-5 years of immersion in deep technical issues, combined with a pragmatic approach refined in an Maritime environment during service in the Royal Navy.
+5 years of immersion in deep technical issues, combined with a pragmatic approach refined in an operational environment.

 Our specialist areas cover most aspects of Critical National Infrastructure (Including SCADA), but focus on Aerospace and Maritime systems.